Dun Horse Coat Color Dilution Gene

 Dun webbingWebbing

-In addition to the face and shoulder, some dun animals will show mottling, striping or shading on the hindquarters or ribs.
+In addition to the face and shoulder, some dun animals will show mottling, striping or shading on the shoulders, hindquarters or ribs.
 Varying from small blotches or zebra striping to long stripes that blend into the body.
 Also called webbing, cobwebbing or spiderwebbing.

 Dun face maskFace Mask

 Some duns, especially grullos will have dark shading on their face, giving them the appearance of wearing a dark mask.
-This varies from shading or smudging on the forehead to a mask that covers the head.
+This varies from shading or smudging on the forehead to a mask that covers the face.

 Sandwich maneSandwich Mane